niveau/niveau/README.md

 Creates _niveau_ middleware.
 It matches incoming requests against the criteria in the log configuration.
 For matching requests it sets `logLevel` property on the request object to the log level from the configuration.

+If `options` is not provided, use bound Redis service.
+If no Redis service is bound, use local Redis on default port.

 The middleware also listens for log configuration changes and emits some events.

 #### Event 'error'